cvincent/image-proxy/README.md

  * `ImageProxy`: This is the Sinatra app itself, with a single endpoint.
  * `ImageLocator`: Handles caching of original images from upstream and processed versions of original images.
-You'll notice that the upstream address is currently hardcoded here.
  * `ImageProcessor`: Various processors.
 These make use of a class from Anisoptera to construct an ImageMagick conversion command.
 Would be fairly easy to extend with custom processors as you might need them.